collective/slc.publications/slc/publications/README.txt

   * use the QuickInstaller to add this product to your Plone site

-  * Optional: pdfinfo to parse pdf metadata
+  * Optional: pdfinfo to parse pdf metadata (part of the xpdf package)

   * Optional: pdftk and imagemagicks convert to generate a cover image from a pdf file